webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 ### Signaling: How peers find each other in WebRTC

 When a WebRTC Agent starts, it has no idea who it is going to communicate with or what they are going to communicate about.
 The *Signaling* step solves this issue!
-Signaling is used to bootstrap the call, allowing two independant WebRTC agents to start communicating.
+Signaling is used to bootstrap the call, allowing two independent WebRTC agents to start communicating.

 Signaling uses an existing, plain-text protocol called SDP (Session Description Protocol).
 Each SDP message is made up of key/value pairs and contains a list of "media sections".
-The SDP that the two WebRTC Agents exchange contains details like:
+The SDP that the two WebRTC agents exchange contains details like:

 * The IPs and Ports that the agent is reachable on (candidates).
 * The number of audio and video tracks the agent wishes to send.